Tanzania: Strengthening Community Capacity for DRR Interventions in Drought Prone Regions

 The project has been discussed with the local EU representatives as well as with the UN agencies to ensure synergies and to avoid duplication.
 In addition, UNICEF will coordinate with the EU, World Bank and other UN agencies through quarterly UN DAP-Emergency working Group and biannual Program Management Committee (PMC) meeting, co-chaired by Prime Minister Office/Disaster Management Department for information sharing on progress, challenges and best practices.

-The project completed its activities in FY16 and was implemented through a close partnership between the Government of Tanzania, UNICEF-Tanzania, the World Bank, the European Union, and local communities.
+The project was implemented through a close partnership between the Government of Tanzania, UNICEF-Tanzania, the World Bank, the European Union, and local communities.

 - Mainstreaming of disaster risk reduction (DRR)

 Window of Action